Network & remote access

 phone” is Tailscale or a similar mesh VPN: install on the Mac

-and on your phone, hit http://<tailscale-ip>:8971 from anywhere.
+and on your phone, hit https://<tailscale-ip>:8971 from anywhere

-No public exposure, no certificate work, near-zero attack surface.
+exposure, near-zero attack surface.

 Mac sleep and Wake-On-Demand